 No, most locks on our waterways are manual locks and you'll need a windlass to operate them.
 You can buy a windlass from most chandleries.
 Boater operated electrically powered locks need our standard Yale key, which you can buy from our online shop.

 You can download a PDF of our waterway dimensions, but this is for guidance only.
 Please consider carefully not only the beam and length of your boat, but its air draft and profile too.
 Remember, the waterway dimensions take into account that there is room for craft to pass, moor and the size of fixed structures.
 Please don’t take larger craft on waterways not suitable for them.
 You must not cause, or be likely to cause, damage to the waterway, structures, or any boat because of your boat’s dimensions or obstruct the Waterway or hinder navigation.

 Yes, if your boat is still being built and you’d like to sign-write your index number on it in advance of buying your first licence, you can apply for just an index number.
 The cost of this ‘Early Registration’ is £20, and it’s non-refundable.
 You can buy an index number online once you’ve registered (or signed in for existing customers).

 Although we can tell from the boat index number whether a boat is licenced, it’s still a legal requirement to display them along with your boat name and index number.
-If you bought your licence online, you can log into your log into your account and print another set.
+If you bought your licence online, you can log into your account and print another set.
 If your index plates are temporarily obscured for any reason (eg. under covers during winter) you can also print temporary plates to display.

 Please note, we don't issue licences to our own workboats.
 A separate fleet management system makes sure all our boats comply with safety requirements.